blueswen/mkdocs-glightbox/README.md

     Check more options information on [GLightbox Docs](https://github.com/biati-digital/glightbox#lightbox-options).

-4. For more flexibility, you can disable the lightbox with a [specific image](https://blueswen.github.io/mkdocs-glightbox/disable/image/) or a [specific page](https://blueswen.github.io/mkdocs-glightbox/disable/page/).
+5. For more flexibility, you can disable the lightbox with a [specific image](https://blueswen.github.io/mkdocs-glightbox/disable/image/) or a [specific page](https://blueswen.github.io/mkdocs-glightbox/disable/page/).
-5. Support lightbox image caption, check more details on [Caption](https://blueswen.github.io/mkdocs-glightbox/caption/caption/).
+6. Support lightbox image caption, check more details on [Caption](https://blueswen.github.io/mkdocs-glightbox/caption/caption/).
+7. Support grouping images as galleries, check more details on [Gallery](https://blueswen.github.io/mkdocs-glightbox/gallery/gallery/).

+## How it works

+1. Copy GLightbox script file into `site/assets/javascripts/` directory and CSS file into `site/assets/stylesheets/` directory
+2. Import GLightbox script and CSS file and add javascript code on each page excluded disabled pages
+3. Search all image tags and warp with an anchor tag for GLightbox excluded images with skip class or already warped with an anchor tag

 ## License